Quick Start

 Functions

-Use def for public functions (callable from the outside) and defp for private helpers.
+Use def for public functions and defp for private helpers.
 Private functions require an explicit return type annotation:

 defp fib(n :: int) :: int do